PTSD: National Center for PTSD

 - Give it time.
 Resilience means that you bounce back in the time; it doesn’t mean that you never feel the impact of traumatic events.
 Learning to accommodate the things you experience is a continual process.

-Coping after a Hurricane: Long-Term Needs
+Coping after a Disaster: Long-Term Needs

 Recovering can take time, and it may require you to learn how to adapt in new ways.
 What you need in the long term may be different from what helped you immediately after the event.
 Here are some strategies to help you continue to recover over time.